Construction tool

 Why does surface texture matter so much?

-Rough or porous surfaces have far more actual physical area than a flat surface of the same square footage.
-Every ridge in textured drywall, every pit in concrete, and every grain in rough wood adds to the real surface the paint must cover.
+Rough or porous surfaces have far more actual physical area than a flat surface.
 A textured ceiling can use 40-50% more paint than a smooth one of the same size.
-Always use the conservative (lower) end of the coverage range for textured or porous materials.

 Primer vs. paint coats

-A coat of primer is not the same as a coat of paint in terms of coverage.
 Primer seals the surface and improves adhesion, allowing finish paint to go further.
-When painting over a bright or dark existing color, priming first and applying 1-2 coats of finish paint is usually more effective (and sometimes cheaper) than applying 3 coats of finish paint with no primer.
+When painting over a dark color, priming first is usually more effective.

 Deck stain and exterior estimating tips